|Birthname||Charles John Huffam Dickens|

 Dickens had an appreciation for attractive young women.
 Victorian society was shocked by his cavalier treatment of his wife and his adulterous relationship to a young theatrical actress, Nelly Ternan.
 Despite his growing wealth and fame, he worried continually about money.
 Dickens was a moody man.
 He never forgot his unhappy, poverty-stricken childhood and used the memories to write on the immense wrongs of the Victorian period.

 Dickens enjoyed a vigorous walk at a 20-to-30 mile clip.
 His health began to decline during his public reading tours in the U.S. and Britain in his later years.
 He suffered from constant neuralgia, severe rheumatism and heart trouble.
 Collapsing several times in 1869, his foot went lame and he suffered paralysis on his left side.
-He died 6/09/1870 at 6:10 PM in Gadshill, England after suffering a massive stroke the prior night during dinner.
+He died on 9 June 1870 at 6:10 PM, aged 58, in Gadshill, England after suffering a massive stroke the prior night during dinner.
 Dickens left a legacy of more than 2,000 characters to brighten our days.

 - Death by Disease 9 June 1870 (Apoplexy, age 58)